dstackai/dstack/docs/docs/guides/dev-environments.md

 </div>

+If you configure a project to run dev environments in the cloud, `dstack` will automatically provision the required cloud resources, and forward ports of the dev environment to your local machine.

+[//]: # (TODO [TASK]: A screenshot)

 For convenience, `dstack` uses an exact copy of the source code that is locally present in the folder where you use the `dstack` command.

-[//]: # (TODO [TASK]: A screenshot)
+??? info "Using .gitignore"
+    If you don't want the dev environment to sync certain files (especially large local files that are not needed for the dev environment), feel free to add them to the `.gitignore` file.
+In this case, `dstack` will ignore them, even if you aren't using Git.

 ??? info "Configuring projects"
-    The default project is configured to run dev environments locally.
+    The default project runs dev environments locally.
 However, you can log into Hub and configure additional projects to run dev environments in a cloud account of your choice.

     You can configure multiple projects and pass the project name to the CLI by using the `--project` argument.